 Wool is the best.
 It’s cozy when you want to be warm, it’s airy when you want to be cool, it’s a joy on the needles, it’s hypoallergenic, and it’s all natural and renewable.
 This list goes on but we’ll stop there for now.

 Our core line of wool yarns is made from American wool known in the trade as “territory” wool.
-This wool comes from Merino, Rambouillet, and Columbia-based sheep that roam the ranges of Montana and Wyoming.
+This wool comes from Merino, Rambouillet, and Columbia-based sheep that roam the ranges of the US Mountain West.

 Alpaca fiber is smoother than wool, allowing thicker alpaca fiber to feel softer than similarly sized wool fiber, and giving alpaca a soft sheen.
 Spun on its own, however, alpaca yields either a weak yarn, or a highly twisted, dense, heavy yarn.
 By blending wool with alpaca in our Owl line, we get the best qualities of both fibers, elasticity and bounce from wool, a soft hand and halo from alpaca.